 You can also choose to go up with a horse-drawn carriage.
 It won’t take you to the castle either, you need to walk 5-10 minutes uphill from the ending point of the ride.
 Tickets can be bought at the horse carriage driver, the uphill ride cost 7 EUR (7.5 USD) and the downhill ride is 3.5 EUR (3.8 USD).

 As I don’t support this kind of animal tourism I would politely ask you not to use this service!
 Walking up there is not that bad and the views you get along the way will definitely make you up for your burning thighs.
 If you can’t walk for some reasons it’s still cheaper (and a lot more ethical) to take the shuttle bus.
 So please choose wisely!

 Where to stay around Neuschwanstein Castle

 The second closest town to Neuschwanstein Castle is Schwangau.
 The distance between the two is 2.5 km so even if you don’t have a car you can easily walk or bike.
 You can find more options here but don’t expect hundreds of hotels.
-There are like 15 different hotels in total and all of them has great ratings according to booking.com.
+Check out all the hotels in Schwangau here!

 Tickets for visiting Neuschwanstein Castle